 “We do NOT keep any logs that can identify or help in monitoring a user’s activity.”

 However, details of a 2017 FBI case contradicted that statement, as PureVPN’s logs were reportedly handed over to authorities to aid in a conviction.

 Now, this was a criminal case, and it is fairly standard for VPNs to state that they will hand over information to law enforcement, if they possess any.
 The logs in question were not browsing logs, but connection logs.
 These involve real user IP addresses and VPN connection times.
 While they don’t reveal actual user activity, they can be matched with logs from third parties, such as email providers, to implicate activity, as was the case here.

 Other VPNs keep similar logs, and should disclose this in their terms.
-However, with this provider claiming that they keep no logs at all, and then seeing actual logs surface, it becomes apparent that PureVPN has not been upfront with its users.
-As a result, the general consensus has become that they cannot be trusted.
+With this provider claiming that they keep no logs at all, and then seeing actual logs surface, it understandably unnerved users.

-Although the area of privacy is questionable, PureVPN fares well on the security front.
-It uses 256-bit encryption in conjunction with 2,048-bit RSA keys for authentication.
+PureVPN fares well on the security front and uses 256-bit encryption in conjunction with 2,048-bit RSA keys for authentication.
 256-bit encryption is often referred to as ‘military grade’ and is considered as good as it gets.
 You can choose between multiple protocols for encryption, including OpenVPN, L2TP/IPSec, PPTP, SSTP, and IKEv2.
 This option appears in the App Settings tab of the client.

 PureVPN includes an option within the client (in Advanced Options>Security) to opt to only use PureVPN DNS servers while connected.
 This is a plus for privacy and should protect against DNS leaks.
 Indeed, we tested for leaks with various servers and observed none.
 The service also offers IPv6 leak protection and a built-in kill switch.
 Note that these are not enabled by default so you’ll have to go into Advanced Options to turn them on.